- Georgetown University School and Medicine, Washington, DC – MD

 - University of Wisconsin Hospital and Clinics, Madison, WI – Fellowship in Cardiovascular Medicine

 - Brigham and Women’s Hospital, Division of Cardiovascular Medicine, Boston, MA – Clinical Cardiac Electrophysiology Fellowship

-Dr. Lee Eckhardt is a faculty member in the Division of Cardiovascular Medicine within the Department of Medicine.
+Dr. Lee L. Eckhardt is the Gary and Marie Weiner Professor of Cardiovascular Research and a faculty member in the Division of Cardiovascular Medicine within the Department of Medicine.
 As an electrophysiologist, Dr. Eckhardt treats a wide variety of arrhythmia conditions particularly conditions that cause ventricular arrhythmia or sudden death.
 She is an expert in inherited arrhythmia conditions and directs both clinical and basic science arrhythmia research projects related to these interests with an overarching goal of prevention of sudden cardiac death (SCD).
 She is co-director of the Inherited Arrhythmia Clinic and the Cardiac Arrest Prevention Program.
-Dr. Eckhardt is a member of the American Heart Association’s Electrocardiology & Arrhythmias Committee of Council on Clinical Cardiology (CLCD) and the Heart Rhythm Society Fellowship Committee.
-She is an editorial board member of the Heart Rhythm Society Journal and the Heart Rhythm Care Reports Journal.
+Dr. Eckhardt serves as the Vice President of the Cardiac Electrophysiology Society (2020-2022) and the Heart Rhythm Society Fellowship Committee.
+She is an editorial board member of the Heart Rhythm Society Journal, Heart Rhythm Care Reports Journal and JACC: Clinical Electrophysiology.

 Dr. Eckhardt’s clinical interests include electrophysiology, cardiac arrest prevention, inherited arrhythmias, and genetic cardiac conditions.

 View Dr. Lee Eckhardt’s publications on NCBI My Bibliography